minego/KCSS/README.md

 How To Play
 ===========

-Just put the "saves" directory from this repository in your KSP directory.
+Just put the "community" directory from this repository in your KSP "saves" directory.
+This can be done with a symlink.

 Rules